JKCorder/JKCorder.github.io/README.md

 # JKCorder.github.io
-Beta website

-This is a test site - to migrate content from wordpress
+This is a landing page to link to the book folders for Introduction to Applied Statistics and Applied Statistics using R